wpm/Astar-Maze-Solver/README.md

 A-Star Maze Solver
 ==================

-This program uses A-star search to solve a two-dimensional maze.
+This program uses the A-star search algorithm in the Boost Graph Library to solve a maze.
 It is an example of how to apply Boost Graph Library algorithms to implicit graphs.

 Installation